sandhyaparna/Data-Science/Decision Tree/Overview.md

-ID3 - Information Gain (Binnary splitting of Continuous var) C4.5 - Gain ratio (Binnary splitting of Continuous var) CART - Gini Index (Binnary splitting of Continuous var) CHAID - (Binnary splitting of Continuous var)
+ID3 - Information Gain (Binnary splitting of Continuous var) C4.5 - Gain ratio (Binnary splitting of Continuous var) CART - Gini Index (Binnary splitting of Continuous var) CHAID - (Multiway splitting of Continuous var)

 ## Binning
-Bining of Continuous variables is performed to avoid binary splitting <br/>
+Binning of Continuous variables is performed to avoid binary splitting <br/>

+## DisAdvantages
+Small variations in data might result in a completely different tree being generated - High Variance.
+Can be avoided using Bagging or
+Boosting <br/>

 # Links